-1 Understand how to instruct a yoga session
+1. Understand how to instruct a Pilates teaching session

-- 1.1 Explain the importance of non-verbal communication when teaching a yoga session - 1.2 Describe how to adapt communication to meet participant needs - 1.3 Explain the importance of correcting participant's technique
+- 1.1 Explain the importance of verbal and non-verbal communication when instructing clients - 1.2 Describe how to adapt communication to meet a client's needs - 1.3 Evaluate different methods of maintaining clients' motivation - 1.4 Explain the importance of correcting participant techniques

-2 Understand how to adapt yoga practices to meet participant needs during a yoga session
+2. Understand how to adapt exercises to meet client needs during a Pilates teaching session

-- 2.1 Explain why it is important to monitor individual progress during the session - 2.2 Describe different methods of monitoring participant progress during a yoga session - 2.3 Explain when it may be necessary to adapt planned practices to meet participant needs - 2.4 Explain how to adapt yoga asanas/asana positions as appropriate to individual participants and conditions - 2.5 Explain how to modify the intensity of yoga practices according to the needs and response of the participants
+- 2.1 Explain the importance of monitoring individual progress - 2.2 Describe different methods of monitoring clients' progress during exercise - 2.3 Explain when it may be necessary to adapt planned exercises to meet clients' needs